OmarMiniesy/MiniawyManager/README.md

 ### BUILD EXECUTABLE

+> Before running, install suitable dependancies with `npm i`.
+If any errors are faced, update the version of `node` or `npm`.
+This is done inside the `MiniawyManager/MiniawyManagerGui/src` directory.

 > Must first build the project to be able run the executable directly.

 > Navigate to `MiniawyManager/MiniawyManagerGui` and run `npm run tauri build`.
 If that doesn't work, try in `MiniawyManager/MiniawyManagerGui/src`.